ccdMuro/WikiHerbig/digital_privacy/pgp_setup.md

 ```
 gpg> adduid
 Real name: Your Name
-Email address: you.other@email.address
+Email address: your.other@email.address
 Comment:
 You selected this USER-ID:
-    "Your Name <you.other@email.address>"
+    "Your Name <your.other@email.address>"

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit? o
 ```

 Until now your real name should not have changed, but maybe you have several email accounts.
 The listing shows that your second email has been added, but its trust status is `[unknown]`.
 As it is your own email address, chances are good that you trust yourself to have entered the right credentials.
 Don't worry this will change to ultimate once you save your changes.